garritr01/portia/UsageNotes.md

 - Add default option definition for events in form creation
 - Daily could include shortcut for no weekends or weekly could include shortcut for multiple days of the week
 - Note until date in preview and allow for inf recur
-- Allow a 'none' for end date such that it appears on calendar (like clocking in)
 - Calendar view event display indent can only reset to 0, allow to reset to lesser indent.